Pioryd/am_example/README.md

 - Objects should be used only by managers.
 - Manager should be use by any other logic and others managers.

+## Project extension

+### Database objects

+Add new object data into [managers/database/db_objects_map.js]

+- use one of models or add new
+  - default model:
+    - schema must use UID as key[id]
+- use one of object classes or add new
+  - default class
+    - manager should be null

+### Objects

+You can create one from the template:

+- default.js

+Or You can create Your own class:

+- possible parameters:
+  - First - data
+  - Second(optional) - manager
+- after create one, You must add it to [objects/index.js] [module.exports]

+### Managers

+Each manager class:

+- must contains:
+  - initialize()
+  - terminate()
+  - poll()
+- must be placed in main module file
+  - added to manager list [this.managers]
+  - placed in:
+    - on_initialize()
+    - _terminate()
+    - _poll()

 ## More informations at [Artificial Mind](https://www.artificialmind.dev/)